nzbasic/snipe.nz/README.md

 <tr>
 <td>

 snipe.nz is a website for NZ osu! players to track scores that are #1 in the country.
 It also features a discord bot for notifying users of snipes as they happen.
+This project was built to give more insight on the players of New Zealand and to offer a new way for people to play the game.

 The key features of **osuTracker**: